OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md

  }
 ```

-## Token information disclosure
+## Token Information Disclosure

 ### Symptom

-This attack occur when a attacker access to a token (or a set of tokens) and extract information stored into it (JWT token information are base64 encoded at the basis) in order to obtains information about the system.
+This attack occurs when an attacker has access to a token (or a set of tokens) and extracts information stored in it (the contents of JWT tokens are base64 encoded, but is not encrypted by default) in order to obtain information about the system.
 Information can be for example the security roles, login format...

-### How to prevent
+### How to Prevent

-A way to protect, is to cipher the token using for example a symmetric algorithm.
+A way to protect against this attack is to cipher the token using, for example, a symmetric algorithm.

 It's also important to protect the ciphered data against attack like [Padding Oracle](https://www.owasp.org/index.php/Testing_for_Padding_Oracle_%28OTG-CRYPST-002%29) or any other attack using cryptanalysis.

-In order to achieve all these goals, the algorithm *AES-[GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode)* is used, this one provide *Authenticated Encryption with Associated Data*.
+In order to achieve all these goals, the *AES-[GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode)* algorithm is used which provides *Authenticated Encryption with Associated Data*.

 More details from [here](https://github.com/google/tink/blob/master/docs/PRIMITIVES.md#deterministic-authenticated-encryption-with-associated-data):